MikeBishop/http-misc-extensions/draft-montenegro-httpauth-multilegged-auth.md

            Clients SHOULD assume that successful authentication with schemes that only support connection-based authentication
-           (i.e.  NTLM) always result in an authenticated session, even if the Persisted-auth header is not present.
+           (e.g.  NTLM) always results in an authenticated session, even if the Persisted-auth header is not present.

        2. If the session was not authenticated, as indicated by the